 Business Insights: Essentials

-This is an excellent source for information in periodicals and it has a number on electronic business reference sources as well.
+This is an excellent source for information in periodicals and it has a number of electronic business reference sources as well.
 Look up companies by name, see periodicals, company histories, company rankings, market share, some financials, company lines of business that are connected to excellent industry overviews.
-Use the Upper Right Search Box option to find company histories, company rankings, market share, and industry overviews.
+Use the Search Box option to find company histories, company rankings, market share, and industry overviews.
 Search by company name.

 Business Source Premier